Coding and amateur radio

 National Coding Week 2025

-This year, the RSGB has created two new activities for you to try.
-Both build on activities we shared in previous years, but you don’t have to have done those first.
+The RSGB created two new activities for you to try.
+Both built on activities we shared in previous years, but you don’t have to have done those first.

 • Python Pocket Morse: take advantage of this low-cost opportunity to learn some Morse and programming together